Alliterative immigration detention centers reflect Trump’s branding

 Trump often has a provocative style when it comes to insulting his political opponents in social media posts or coming up with eye-catching policies, and the new immigration detention centers are no different.

-On Sunday, ICE opened its latest detention center, called “Lone Star Lockup,” at Fort Bliss in El Paso, Texas.
-The Trump administration and Republicans said the facility, formally known as Camp East Montana, is poised to become the largest federal immigration detention center in the nation’s history.
+On Aug.
+17, ICE opened its new detention center, “Lone Star Lockup,” at Fort Bliss in El Paso, Texas.
+The Trump administration and Republicans said the facility, known as Camp East Montana, became the largest federal immigration detention center in the nation’s history.

-Sen. John Cornyn (R-TX) came up with the “Lone Star Lockup” name during a tour of the facility last week, taking inspiration from Texas’s nickname.
+Sen. John Cornyn (R-TX) came up with the “Lone Star Lockup” name during a tour of the facility in August, taking inspiration from Texas’s nickname.

 Cornyn told reporters the new facility is designed to ease overcrowding at other facilities by housing illegal immigrants who have criminal convictions or criminal charges and are subject to a removal order.
 The senator clarified that the detention center will only house single immigrants, not families or children.